Sumon50984/telebot/README.md

-A personal telegram selfbot by using pyrogram framework
+Personal telegram selfbot by using pyrogram framework, for userbot and normal bot both